soniasingla/shardeum-docs/docs/network/explorer.md

 ## View Account Data

-Select an account on the Shardeum Explorer to see all details for that account.
+Select an account on the Shardeum Explorer to see all the details for that account.

 ![explorer_transactions](/img/explorer/transactions1.png)